North Side Gang: Prohibition

 Although O'Banion was arrested and charged with burglary in 1922, the North Side Gang enjoyed considerable protection from the Chicago police department.
 At one point, O'Banion threw a lavish banquet for Chicago politicians and police officials.
 Attendees included Chief Detective Michael Hughes, Police Lieutenant Charles Evans, County Clerk Robert Sweitzer, public works commissioner Colonel Albert A. Sprague, and a host of both Democratic and Republican politicians.
 Dubbed the "Balshazzar Feast" by the press, it was later investigated by reform Mayor William E. Dever.

 In 1924, Chicago police assisted the North Side Gang in robbing the Sibly Distillery, which had been under federal guard since the beginning of Prohibition.
 Escorted by Police Lieutenant Michael Grady and four detective sergeants, North Siders looted the distillery in broad daylight, taking 1,750 barrels of bonded whiskey worth approximately $100,000.
 Although Grady and the other police officers were later indicted for this crime, they were quickly dismissed.

 Relations between the North and South Side gangs continued to fester.
 In early 1924, O'Banion agreed to an alliance with Torrio and Capone that was brokered by Mike Merlo.
 However, the alliance began to flounder when O'Banion demanded that Angelo Genna pay a $30,000 gambling debt from losses at the co-owned gambling casino The Ship.
 This demand contravened an agreement allowing Angelo and other gang members to run up debts there.
 In the interest of maintaining harmony, Torrio persuaded Genna to pay his gambling debt.

 However, Torrio himself would lose patience when O'Banion offered to sell him the valuable Sieben Brewery.
-On May 19, 1924, while Torrio was inspecting the property, O'Banion arranged for the police to raid the place and arrest Torrio.
+On 19 May 1924, while Torrio was inspecting the property, O'Banion arranged for the police to raid the place and arrest Torrio.
 After his release from custody, Torrio acceded to demands from the Genna crime family, allies of Chicago Outfit, to kill O'Banion.

-On 10 November, shortly after the death of Merlo, Frankie Yale, John Scalise, and Albert Anselmi reportedly entered the Schofield Flower Shop owned by O'Banion and shot him dead.
+On 8 November 1924, Mike Merlo died of cancer, and planning for his lavish funeral led to a rush of orders to Schofield's Flower Shop.
+On Monday, 10 November, O'Banion was arranging bouquets ordered for Merlo's funeral when Frankie Yale, John Scalise, and Albert Anselmi reportedly entered the flower Shop and shot him dead.
 This was to be the beginning of a five-year gang war between the North Side Gang against Johnny Torrio's Chicago Outfit that would climax with the St. Valentine's Day Massacre in 1929.